vega/altair/doc/user_guide/data.rst

 There are many different ways of specifying a dataset:

 - as a `Pandas DataFrame <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_
+- as a DataFrame that supports the DataFrame Interchange Protocol (contains a ``__dataframe__`` attribute), e.g. polars and pyarrow.
+This is experimental.
 - as a :class:`Data` or related object (i.e. :class:`UrlData`, :class:`InlineData`, :class:`NamedData`)
 - as a url string pointing to a ``json`` or ``csv`` formatted text file
 - as a `geopandas GeoDataFrame <http://geopandas.org/data_structures.html#geodataframe>`_, `Shapely Geometries <https://shapely.readthedocs.io/en/latest/manual.html#geometric-objects>`_, `GeoJSON Objects <https://github.com/jazzband/geojson#geojson-objects>`_ or other objects that support the ``__geo_interface__``
 - as a generated dataset such as numerical sequences or geographic reference elements
-- as a DataFrame that supports the DataFrame Interchange Protocol (contains a ``__dataframe__`` attribute).
-This is experimental.

-When data is specified as a DataFrame, the encoding is quite simple, as Altair uses the data type information provided by pandas to automatically determine the data types required in the encoding.
-For example, here we specify data via a pandas DataFrame and Altair automatically detects that the x-column should be visualized on a quantitative scale and that the y-column should be visualized on a categorical scale:
+When data is specified as a pandas DataFrame, Altair uses the data type information provided by pandas to automatically determine the data types required in the encoding.
+For example, here we specify data via a pandas DataFrame and Altair automatically detects that the x-column should be visualized on a quantitative scale and that the y-column should be visualized on a categorical (nominal) scale:

 .. altair-plot::